Accessibility & ADA Accommodations

 what are reasonable Accommodations?

-Adjustments to policy and programs that “level the playing field” for qualified students with a disability as well as provides equal access to programs and activities without altering fundamental goals of a course or lowering the standards of courses.
+Adjustments to programs, courses or services that “level the playing field” for qualified students with a disability.
+They provide equal access without altering fundamental goals of a course or lowering the standards of courses.

 Accommodations may include: